 The IIPF created the "Peggy and Richard Musgrave Prize" in 2003 to honor and encourage younger scholars whose work meets the high standards of scientific quality, creativity and relevance that has been a mark of the Musgraves’ contribution to public finance.

-The 2012 Peggy and Richard Musgrave Prize has been awarded to David Albouy (University of Michigan, USA) for his paper "Evaluating the Efficiency and Equity of Federal Fiscal Equalization".
+The 2013 IIPF Peggy and Richard Musgrave Prize has been awarded to Andreas Bernecker (University of Mannheim, Germany) for his paper Divided We Reform?
+Evidence from US Welfare Policies.

 Previous Peggy and Richard Musgrave Prize Laureates

 |2012||David Albouy||Evaluating the Efficiency and Equity of Federal Fiscal Equalization|